micahnz/redux-socket.io-connect/README.md

 #### `createReduxMiddleware(client, [reducer], [userOptions])`
 ##### Paramaters
 * `client` ([Client](http://socket.io/docs/client-api/)) the socket.io client used to send and receive events.
-* `[reducer]` (Function) --- optional action reducer for manipulating incoming and outgoing actions, this can be useful for adding authentication to the default socket.io actions dispatched by the middleware.
+* `[eventReducer]` (Function) --- optional reducer for manipulating the default socket.io actions dispatched by the middleware.
   ```js
   import { actionTypes } from 'redux-socket.io-connect';